Top Early Season Mountain Bike Trails

 Ray Peters: Green - Dan's pick from Dialed in Cycling

 The Ray Peters trail is a perfect early season trail for beginner mountain bikers hoping to ease into Squamish riding.
 The trail is a wide path with few roots to navigate through.
 Once you feel comfortable on two wheels you can head over to Live Wire or Rusty Bucket in the surrounding area to challenge your bike handling skills!

-Wonderland: Green - Jeff's pick from Sea to Sky Adventure Company
+Wonderland: Green - Lesley's pick from Tourism Squamish

 Intermediate riders will feel confident and have fun riding Wonderland trail.
 You can pedal in either direction which allows riders to continue as long as you feel comfortable and turn around and ride back.
 The trail includes small roots and wooden features that have ride around options.
 Please be advised some sections of the trail can accumulate water after rainfall, allow two days of sun before riding.

 Jacks: Green - James' pick from SORCA (Squamish Off-Road Cycling Association)